Hot stones massage

 ______________________

-Although I cannot guarantee results, massage has been know to help with:
+While I cannot guarantee specific results, massage has been known to help with: